 According to tradition, Jews had two meals daily, one in the morning, and one in the afternoon.
 Note, having no electricity, an afternoon meal is much easier to prepare.

-However on the Sabbath, when no-one worked, a main meal was prepared for the evening, after sundown, the start of the sabbath.
+However for the Sabbath when no-one worked, a main meal was prepared for the evening, after sundown, the start of the sabbath.
 There was then a second main meal at lunchtime, followed by a third meal that was often somewhat smaller, in the afternoon.

 The main meal (for soldiers) was apparently in the morning (prandium) when you woke up at the start of the day.
 But when food was scarce in winter time, one meal (around 3pm) at the ninth hour of the day was common, particularly in England.
 Two meals were then normal in summer, becoming three meals a day worldwide, all year round, since around the 1500-1600s.